apache/airflow/docs/apache-airflow/howto/operator/python.rst

 BranchPythonVirtualenvOperator
 ==============================

-Use the :class:`~airflow.providers.standard.core.operators.python.BranchPythonVirtualenvOperator` decorator to execute Python :ref:`branching <concepts:branching>`
+Use the :class:`~airflow.providers.standard.operators.python.BranchPythonVirtualenvOperator` decorator to execute Python :ref:`branching <concepts:branching>`
-tasks and is a hybrid of the :class:`~airflow.providers.standard.core.operators.python.PythonBranchOperator` with execution in a virtual environment.
+tasks and is a hybrid of the :class:`~airflow.providers.standard.operators.python.PythonBranchOperator` with execution in a virtual environment.

 .. tip::
     The ``@task.branch_virtualenv`` decorator is recommended over the classic